The Doors (album): Releases

 The Doors was released on January 4, 1967, by Elektra Records.
-Jac Holzman initially intended to release the record in November 1966, but following a negotiation with the other members of the band, he decided to postpone the release to the next year, as he felt the period was appropriate time for album sales.
+Jac Holzman originally intended to release the record in November 1966, but after a negotiation with the band, he decided to postpone the release to the new year, as he felt it was the appropriate time for better album sales.
 For the album's cover, Joel Brodsky was hired to provide a photo of the group, which later received a Grammy nomination.
-Holzman also suggested an association with Billboard magazine for the album's advertisement by promoting the record with hoarding, a novel concept which was made popular later on.
-It was propelled under the stationery "Break On Through With An Electrifying Album".
+Holzman also suggested an association with Billboard magazine for the album's advertisement by promoting the record with "hoarding", a novel concept which was made popular later on.
+It was promoted with the slogan "Break On Through With An Electrifying Album".
 The Doors were the first rock band to use this advertising medium.

-The Doors made a steady climb up the Billboard 200, ultimately becoming a huge success in the US once the edited single version of "Light My Fire" scaled the charts to become No. 1, with the album peaking at No. 2 on the chart in September 1967 (stuck behind the Beatles' Sgt.
+The Doors made a steady climb up the Billboard 200, ultimately becoming a huge success in the US once the edited single version of "Light My Fire" scaled the charts to become No. 1, with the album peaking at No. 2 on the chart in September 1967 (kept off the top stop by the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band) and going on to achieve multi-platinum status.
 In Europe the band would have to wait slightly longer for similar recognition, with "Light My Fire" originally stalling at No. 49 in the UK singles chart and the album failing to chart at all; however, in 1991, buoyed by the high-profile Oliver Stone film The Doors, a reissue of "Light My Fire" reached No. 7 in the singles chart, and the album reached No. 43.

 The mono LP was withdrawn not long after its original release and remained unavailable until 2009, when it was reissued as a limited edition 180 gram audiophile LP by Rhino Records.
 The 40th anniversary mix of the debut album presents a stereo version of "Light My Fire" in speed-corrected form for the first time.
 Previously, only the original 45 RPM singles ("Light My Fire" and "Break On Through") were produced at the correct speed.